Guidelines for Grant Proposers

 In 1973, Abbot and Phillips Academies joined forces, and the student body became coed.
 Today Phillips Academy is a true merger of the two schools, offering the best of both traditions to new generations.

-Purpose of the Abbot Academy Association
+Purpose of the Abbot Academy Fund

 The Abbot Academy Association (AAA) was created in 1973, at the time of the merger, to continue Abbot’s tradition of boldness, innovation, and caring through large and small grants to Phillips Academy students and members of the faculty, administration and staff.
 In May 2017 the board of directors voted that going forward, the organization would be called the Abbot Academy Fund (AAF), in order to better reflect its purpose.

-The association seeks proposals that will expand grantees’ experiences in meaningful ways beyond the school’s ongoing academic, athletic, and extracurricular activities; and/or heighten the impact and reputation of Phillips Academy across the nation and around the world.
+The Fund seeks proposals that will expand grantees’ experiences in meaningful ways beyond the school’s ongoing academic, athletic, and extracurricular activities; and/or heighten the impact and reputation of Phillips Academy across the nation and around the world.

 Abbot grant proposals can be for small projects that improve the quality of life of a group of students on campus, or they may be for large projects that incubate and help launch new academic or entrepreneurial ideas and initiatives on or off campus.
 Abbot grants should have a measurable impact on their recipients.
 Abbot grants should embody Abbot’s innovative and ground-breaking spirit by enhancing the value of the on-campus experience, and by spreading the intellectual wealth and diverse experiences of today’s Phillips Academy beyond 01810 to people all over the world.